 Due to its strategic location, the country has been conquered and ruled by everyone from the Mongols and Hungarians to the Ottomans and Czechs; it was only in 1993 that the nation of Slovakia came into being for the first time.

 Despite its youth, the country’s rich culture and heritage shine forth wherever you go, with plenty of local traditions and customs for you to delve into.
-While its many historic towns and villages are captivating to explore, Slovakia is also blessed with some gorgeous scenery; the High Tatras mountain range is the undoubted highlight.
+While its many historic towns and villages are captivating to explore, Slovakia is also blessed with some gorgeous scenery.
+Plan your trip to this undiscovered Central European travel destination with our list of the best places to visit in Slovakia.

 As each generation added its own touches and additions, the castle boasts a variety of architectural styles, with Romanesque, Gothic, and Renaissance features all evident.
 Its museum houses some wonderful old artifacts and archaeological findings that document its rich history.
 Throughout the many centuries that it has stood atop the bluff, the Orava Castle has never been conquered; it’s easy to see why once you pass through its many gates, walls, and defenses.